meower-media/.github/profile/README.md

 **Simple and elegant**

 Meower's designed to be as easy to use.
 What you see, is what you get.

+**Fully FOSS**

+Anyone is welcome to contribute to Meower on [GitHub](https://github.com/meower-media-co/).
+If you know Python, Scratch, HTML5, JavaScript, Node, Vue, Etc. You're welcome to join the party!

 ## How do I join?
 Meower is free, and always will be free, available right [here](https://app.meower.org).